rlt3/Dialogue/README.md

 Once you have it compiled, Dialogue expects a Lua file I typically call `stage.lua`.
 Look into the pong tutorial in the source or in the [documentation](https://bythehilt.com/dialogue).
-While both are incomplete they still offer more than a few valid examples.
+While the pong tutorial isn't complete, it should offer more than a few valid examples.

     ./dialogue stage.lua